-Kidz Konnection is a non-profit, youth-based theater company located along the shoreline of Connecticut, in the quaint town of Clinton that provides classes in improvisation, musical theater, dance, multi-media, scriptwriting, acting and production.
-Since 2006, Kidz Konnection has produced over 50 major theater productions to sell-out crowds, and more than 20 intimate productions attracting up to 300 audience members each.
-In addition, Kidz Konnection offers weekly classes designed to develop the young actor in public speaking, character development and esteem-building.
+Kidz Konnection is a non-profit, youth-based theater company located along the shoreline of Connecticut, in the quaint town of Clinton that provides classes in improvisation, musical theater, dance, multi-media, scriptwriting, acting, and production.
+Since 2006, Kidz Konnection has produced over 80 major theater productions to sell-out crowds, and more than 40 intimate productions attracting up to 300 audience members each.
+In addition, Kidz Konnection offers weekly classes designed to develop the young actor in public speaking, character development, and esteem-building.
 Kidz Konnection proudly performs with a variety of community organizations including offering an educational Shakespeare series in the summer and an historic walk through the local cemetery learning about the colorful characters of the area in October in collaboration with the Clinton Historical Society as part of its outreach to the community.
 Kidz Konnection maintains it’s intent to encourage youth to pick up the classics through the performance of such work and as audience members to it’s work.

-Kidz Konnection Classes and Rehearsals take place in the Kidz Konnection Academy Building, 61 E. Main Street, which can be found next to the Clinton Congregational Church.
-To contact Kidz Konnection call Laura Attanasio at 860-227-2363 or email her at email@example.com .
+Kidz Konnection Classes and Rehearsals take place in the Kidz Konnection Academy Building, 61 E. Main Street, which can be found next to the First Church of Christ Congregational Church.
+To contact Kidz Konnection call Laura Attanasio at 860-227-2363 or email her at firstname.lastname@example.org .

 Kidz Konnection is a youth theater company dedicated to educating youth in the performing arts for the purpose of cultivating self-empowerment and leadership skills that will develop strong community-serving leaders of the future.

 Laura Attanasio, founder of Kidz Konnection received the Woman of Excellence Award by the Clinton Chamber of Commerce and Shoreline Chambers in October 2016.

 Women of Excellence